Urgent talks at 'bankrupt' Birmingham City Council

 - Published

-Urgent talks were taking place at Birmingham City Council as the government, union chiefs and residents demanded to know the fallout of it declaring itself effectively bankrupt.
+Urgent talks are taking place at Birmingham City Council as the government, union chiefs and residents demand to know the fallout of it declaring itself effectively bankrupt.

 The authority is to stop all but essential spending amid an outstanding £760m bill to settle equal pay claims.